fuzzygroup/blog/_drafts/so-you-have-a-chance-to-go-freelance.md

 ---
 This blog post takes addresses a common problem for technical workers - you have been offered a full time freelance gig and you don't know whether or not to take it based on its value versus your current compensation.

-Note: Traditionally I have done a crap ass job at making these kind of assessments.
+**Note**: Traditionally I have done a crap ass job at making these kind of assessments.
 I'm writing this post to hopefully do a better / more "adult" take at this.

 # What is Your Current Job Worth?